Martin on pole for Valencia MotoGP title-decider, Bagnaia on third row

 "To be on the front row is hopefully setting up a perfect way to finish my time with Ducati," said the Australian.

-Then came Quartararo, Alex Rins and Maverick Vinales on the second row with behind Brad Binder, Bagnaia and Johan Zarco.
+Then came Quartararo, Alex Rins and Maverick Vinales on the second row with Brad Binder, Bagnaia and Johan Zarco behind.

 As for pole-sitter Martin, he commented: "I'm really happy after my third in a row, but the important thing is the race - Vamos (let's go)!"